xpack/web-jekyll/pages/install.md

 in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
-Regardless how and where it is installed, the `node` executable must be in the curent path." %}
+Regardless how and where it is installed, the `node` executable must be in the current path." %}

 {% capture version_manager %}